-(h) Concurrently with this Ordinance, the Board is taking a number of actions in furtherance of the Project, as generally described in Exhibit J to the Development Agreement.

-(i) The Project would enable CPMC to continue to provide high-quality patient care using ground-breaking technology in seismically safe, state-of-the-art acute care hospitals, increasing the number of highest rated earthquake safe hospital beds, retaining and increasing emergency room capacity in San Francisco, and providing critical resources for San Francisco's disaster preparedness.
-In addition to the significant benefits which the City will realize due to CPMC's proposed Project, the City has determined that as a result of the development of the Project in accordance with the Development Agreement additional clear benefits to the public will accrue that could not be obtained through application of existing City Mayor Lee BOARD OF SUPERVISORS ordinances, regulations, and policies.
-Some of the major additional public benefits that would arise with implementation of the Project include: rebuilding St. Luke's Hospital at a cost of approximately \$250 million; a workforce development program that includes a first source hiring program for construction and operation activities, a local business enterprise hiring agreement and a workforce training payment of \$2 million; a community healthcare program which includes commitments for St. Luke's operation and a substantial health care services program for the poor and underserved; a housing program providing over \$62 million to replacement units, affordable housing and down payment assistance; and transportation and public improvement funding, all as more particularly described in the Development Agreement.
-The Development Agreement will eliminate uncertainty in the City's land use planning for the Project and secure orderly development of the Project Sites.
+- (g) CPMC also proposes certain Long-Term Projects (as also described in Exhibit B to the Development Agreement), which are subject to additional review and approvals and generally include the following: (i) on the Davies Campus, a new medical office building; and (ii) on the Pacific Campus, an ambulatory care center addition including administrative and medical office uses and underground and above-ground parking facilities. - (h) Concurrently with this Ordinance, the Board is taking a number of actions in furtherance of the Project, as generally described in Exhibit J to the Development Agreement. - (i) The Project would enable CPMC to continue to provide high-quality patient care using ground-breaking technology in seismically safe, state-of-the-art acute care hospitals, increasing the number of highest rated earthquake safe hospital beds, retaining and increasing emergency room capacity in San Francisco, and providing critical resources for San Francisco's disaster preparedness.
+In addition to the significant benefits which the City will realize due to CPMC's proposed Project, the City has determined that as a result of the development of the Project in accordance with the Development Agreement additional clear benefits to the public will accrue that could not be obtained through application of existing City Mayor Lee ordinances, regulations, and policies.
+Some of the major additional public benefits that would 1 arise with implementation of the Project include: rebuilding St. Luke's Hospital at a cost of 2 approximately \$250 million; a workforce development program that includes a first source 3 4 hiring program for construction and operation activities, a local business enterprise hiring 5 agreement and a workforce training payment of \$2 million; a community healthcare program 6 which includes commitments for St. Luke's operation and a substantial health care services 7 program for the poor and underserved; a housing program providing over \$62 million to 8 replacement units, affordable housing and down payment assistance; and transportation and 9 public improvement funding, all as more particularly described in the Development Agreement.
+The Development Agreement will eliminate uncertainty in the City's land use 10 11 planning for the Project and secure orderly development of the Project Sites.
+12 Section 2.

-Section 2.
 CEQA Findings.

-On , by Motion No. , the Planning Commission certified as adequate, accurate and complete the Final Environmental Impact Report ("FEIR") for the California Pacific Medical Center Long-Range Development Plan.
-A copy of Planning Commission Motion No. is on file with the Clerk of the Board of Supervisors in File No. .
-Also on , by Motion No. , the Planning Commission adopted findings, including a statement of overriding considerations and a mitigation monitoring and reporting program, pursuant to the California Environmental Quality Act (California Public Resources Code Section 21000 et seq.) ("CEQA").
-In accordance with the actions contemplated herein, this Board has reviewed the FEIR and adopts and incorporates by reference as though fully set forth herein the findings, including a statement of overriding considerations, pursuant to CEQA, adopted by the Planning Commission on in Motion No. .
-Said Motion is on file with the Clerk of the Board of Supervisors in File No. .
+On , by Motion No. , the Planning Commission certified as 13 14 adequate, accurate and complete the Final Environmental Impact Report ("FEIR") for the California Pacific Medical Center Long-Range Development Plan.
+A copy of Planning 15 Commission Motion No. is on file with the Clerk of the Board of Supervisors in 16 File No. , the Planning 17 18 Commission adopted findings, including a statement of overriding considerations and a 19 mitigation monitoring and reporting program, pursuant to the California Environmental Quality 20 Act (California Public Resources Code Section 21000 et seq.) ("CEQA").
+In accordance with 21 the actions contemplated herein, this Board has reviewed the FEIR and adopts and incorporates by reference as though fully set forth herein the findings, including a statement of 22 23 overriding considerations, pursuant to CEQA, adopted by the Planning Commission on in Motion No. .
+Said Motion is on file with the Clerk of the Board of 24 Supervisors in File No. .
+25 Mayor Lee BOARD OF SUPERVISORS public necessity, convenience and general welfare for the reasons set forth in Planning Commission Resolution No and incorporates those reasons herein by reference. (b) The Board of Supervisors finds that the Development Agreement is in conformity with the General Plan, as proposed to be amended and when effective, and the eight priority